rsokl/Learning_Python/Python/Module5_OddsAndEnds/WorkingWithFiles.md

 We will first look into parsing and storing CSV data using our favorite package: `numpy`!

-To demonstrate how importing a CSV works, we will try to import [a costal waves dataset](https://www.kaggle.com/jolasa/waves-measuring-buoys-data-mooloolaba/data) from Kaggle.
+To demonstrate how importing a CSV works, we will try to import [a coastal waves dataset](https://www.kaggle.com/jolasa/waves-measuring-buoys-data-mooloolaba/data) from Kaggle.
 After you extract the *.csv* from the *.zip*, rename it to *costal_dataset.csv*.
 ```python
 from numpy import genfromtxt # genfromtxt() allows for easy parsing of CSVs